ostinelli/syn/README.md

     Meta = any()
 ```

-> Re-registering is specifically useful if you are re-registering a process on a different node from where the process currently registered with Name is running on, as `reregister` will ensure that the registration succeeds.
+> Force registering is specifically useful if you are force registering a process on a different node from where the process currently registered with `Name` is running on, as `force_register/2,3` will ensure that the registration succeeds and propagates properly.
+You may otherwise experience a `{error, taken}` response to the registration call if you were to sequentially `unregister/1` and `register/2,3` a process, due to race conditions.
+Note that the previously registered process will not be killed and will be demonitored, so that the `on_process_exit/4` callback will _not_ be called (even if implemented) when the process dies.

 To retrieve the count of total registered processes running in the cluster: